geosolutions-it/MapStore2/docs/user-guide/side-bar.md

 3D Navigation
 -------------
-Based on CesiumJS, a 3D Navigator is implemented in [MapStore 2](https://mapstore2.geo-solutions.it/mapstore/#/) that allows you to display the map contents in 3D mode, particularly the layers will be overlaid on the globe.
+Based on CesiumJS, a 3D Navigator is implemented in [MapStore](https://mapstore2.geo-solutions.it/mapstore/#/) that allows you to display the map contents in 3D mode, particularly the layers will be overlaid on the globe.

 * **Open** a new map then **Add** a layer.
 * **Click** on the 3D icon <img src="../img/3D-icon.jpg" style="max-width:22px;"/> in the *Sidebar*.